-The Working Cats® Program in Los Angeles, California, created by animal activist Melya Kaplan in 1999, is a green program that relocates sterilized and vaccinated feral cats to residences or businesses with large rat populations.
+The Working Cats® Program in Los Angeles, California, created by animal activist Melya in 1999, is a green program that relocates sterilized and vaccinated feral cats to residences or businesses with large rat populations.

 The program provides a useful role in society for feral cats, who would otherwise be euthanized in shelters.
 It is humane for both the cats and the rats, who through traditional extermination methods, die painful deaths through poisoning and glue traps.
 Instead, the rats are simply repelled by the cats’ odor, and leave the site.

 - The process begins with taking unsocialized cats who would otherwise be euthanized in shelters, and getting them neutered, microchipped, and vaccinated.